How Farmers Can Leverage Bonus Depreciation under the Big Beautiful Bill

 To report bonus depreciation, farmers must claim it on form 4562 by the due date (including extensions) of the federal tax return for the year in which the property was placed in service.
 Proper documentation and timely filing are critical to ensure the benefits of bonus depreciation are realized without issues.
 If a farmer chooses not to claim bonus depreciation, then they will need to opt out.

-When bonus depreciation is completely phased out in 2027, farmers can still use Section 179 depreciation.
+If a farmer does not want to use 100% bonus depreciation, there is still another tax advantage: Section 179.
+The ability to elect out of bonus depreciation and use 179 selectively provides valuable flexibility for managing taxable income across entities or years.
 However, Section 179 has limitations that could restrict the total deduction each tax year.
 Farmers must adhere to total purchase rules and total deduction rules under Section 179.
 For example, a 20-year farm building such as a machine shed would not be eligible for 179.
-However, it would be eligible for accelerated bonus depreciation until 2027.
-While this provides some depreciation relief, it is less generous than the current bonus depreciation provisions.
+However, it would be eligible for bonus deprecation.
+While this provides some depreciation relief, it is less generous than bonus depreciation.

 Strategic Planning for Farmers

-With the phase-out of bonus depreciation on the horizon, farmers must strategize to maximize their benefits.
+With the comeback of bonus depreciation, farmers must continue to strategize to maximize their benefits.
 Here are some key actions to consider:

 • Cash Flow Management: Utilizing bonus depreciation can improve cash flow by reducing tax liabilities in the short term.
 This can provide additional funds for reinvestment in farm operations or paying down debt.